HentaiOS-Devices-Sony/local_manifests/README.md

 <project path="vendor/qcom/opensource/interfaces" name="platform_vendor_qcom_opensource_interfaces" groups="vendor" remote="github/hentaiOS" /> ## Delete This Line in .repo/manifests/snippets/hentai.xml

 # Sync

 repo sync -f --force-sync --no-tags --no-clone-bundle -j$(nproc --all)

 # Cherry-pick the Upstream Patches and Delete Some Repos That Would Cause Build Conflict

 . update.sh

 # Extra Step if Building for Xperia X / X Compact / X performance / XZ / XZs / Touch

 . q_4.9_repo_update.sh

+# Add flex and bison to Allow List to Make the Kernel Buildable

+nano build/soong/ui/build/paths/config.go ## Open with nano

+## Add these two lines to the End of Allow List
+## The Allow List Starts at Line 76, Ends at Line 112

+    "flex":     Allowed,    ## Add this to line 113 "bison":    Allowed,    ## Add this to line 114

+## Save and Close build/soong/ui/build/paths/config.go

 ```

 #### Build